Hotmoka/hotmoka/README.md

 ```

 As you can see above, the jar has been installed at a reference, that can be used
 later to refer to that jar.
-This has costed some gas, payed by our account.
+This has costed some gas, paid by our account.
 You can verify that the balance of the account has been decreased, through the
-`Moka state` command.
+`moka state` command.

 The state of the the Hotmoka nodes of the testnet is now as in Figure 6.
 As that figure shows, a dependency has been created, automatically, from `family-0.0.1.jar` to
 `io-takamaka-code.jar`.
 This is because all Takamaka code will use the run-time classes of the Takamaka language,
-hence the `Moka install` command adds them, by default.
+hence the `moka install` command adds them, by default.
 Note that a dependency must already be installed in the node
 before it can be used as dependency of other jars.

  <p align="center"><img width="850" src="pics/state3.png" alt="Figure 6.
 The state of the test network nodes after the installation of our jar"></p>